g-dolphin/WorldCarbonPricingDatabase/README.md

 !
 All files under the `_data` directory are the final dataset files and are not the ones to be updated !

-The files to be modified to update the dataset are found under the `_raw_data` and `_compilation` directories, respectively.
+The files to be modified to update the dataset are found under the `_raw` and `_compilation` directories, respectively.

 If you wish to contribute to the development of the dataset, please follow these steps:
 1. Clone the repository to your local machine